 Cinema clearly provides a window of opportunity to attract people from different cultures

-The twelfth Marrakech International Film Festival [FIFM] was held in Morocco’s third largest city from 30th November till the 8th December 2012.
+The twelfth Marrakech Film Festival was held in Morocco’s third largest city from 30th November until the 8th December 2012.

 The nine-day festival devoted to the Indian film industry showcased a variety of classic and contemporary Bollywood movies, which have captivated audiences worldwide.